 To establish communities of learning.

-The Postgraduate/Graduate Diploma are comprised of 3 modules each are compulsory to achieve the award.
+The Postgraduate Diploma (PGDip) is comprised of three modules and all are compulsory to achieve the award.
 Module 3 is 60 credits at Level 7.

 To engage in education research in a specific area of S/PMLD.